chethan25/sanchar/README.md

 * Upload the file from your file system.
 The file will be stored in firebase cloud storage.
 * If multiple files are selected the files will be compressed into a zip file before uploading.
-* A QR code is generated for each file which can be scanned from a different device to recieve the file.
+* A QR code is generated for each file which can be scanned from a different device to receive the file.
 * The uploaded file will be immediately deleted once the QR code is closed.

 ## Live Demo